LarsBergqvist/react-redux-memory-game/README.md

 <p>Click the cards to flip to images<p>

 ![Alt text](screenshot.png?raw=true "A simple memory game in React")
-<p>The infrastructure of this project was created with create-react-app
+<p>The infrastructure for this project was created with create-react-app
 <p>The photos in the thumbnail cards (C) Lars Bergqvist